How often do you look in the fridge and say, “well this and this needs to be used up so I’ll make something with those ingredients!”?

 - I like to serve this with either fresh bread or you can even mix it through pasta.

-Note: When you’re chopping the rainbow chard, make sure you cut the stalks in half lengthways as it will help to cook it quicker.
+When you're chopping the rainbow chard, make sure you cut the stalks in half lengthways as it will help to cook it quicker.

 Interested in more recipes?